frankframework/frank-manual/docs/source/testing/testing.rst

 ============================

 This section is about testing Frank configurations.
-There are two tools to do this, :ref:`ladybug` and Larva.
+There are two tools to do this, :ref:`ladybug` and :ref:`testingLarva`.
 These tools have been introduced in :ref:`gettingStarted`.
 You can study Ladybug without studying :ref:`gettingStarted` before.

 Larva and Ladybug can be found as follows: